 3 I believe it is good practice to generate the "real" configure script using the AutoTools installed on the platform.

-#3 Updated by Andreas Huggel 9 months ago
+#3 Updated by Andreas Huggel over 2 years ago

 - Assignee deleted (